thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 goes.
 They had the political task of protecting the landlords and the medieval mould of society and they were executing the task.
-The underground Naxalite activists were no doubt armed, but their violence in those days was by and large selective and in any case not much in extent.
-On the other hand, it is said by everyone who knows -- including police officers at retirement -- that the fight of the Naxalites in those days was against what is generally referred to as feudal domination, and the economic oppression of the poor, and in this they were remarkably successful.
-Abolition of 'begar' and payment of some thing close to minimum wages, two, impeccably constitutional tasks, were performed by the Naxalites.
+The underground _Naxalite_ activists were no doubt armed, but their violence in those days was by and large selective and in any case not much in extent.
+On the other hand, it is said by everyone who knows --- including police officers at retirement --- that the fight of the _Naxalites_ in those days was against what is generally referred to as feudal domination, and the economic oppression of the poor, and in this they were remarkably successful.
+Abolition of '_begar_'[^begar] and payment of some thing close to minimum wages, two, impeccably constitutional tasks, were performed by the _Naxalites_.

+[^begar]: _Veth_ (or _Vethi_ or _Vetti-chakiri_), also known as _Begar_ (from Persian), was a system of forced labour practised in pre-independence India, in which members of populace were compelled to perform unpaid work for the government/landlords.

 The fight for land was not so successful since the police would not allow the land